Photo: Winemaker Marcus Ansems

 in 1974, he graduated in enology in 1996

-experience, first with Simonsig in South Africa
+experience, first with Simonsig in Adelaide University South Africa

 and then in

 briefly before a Canadian wine entrepreneur, Peter Jensen, recruited him in

-before he returned to Australia
+before he returned to Nova Scotia

 in 2002 as a consulting winemaker, he met Rachel, an accountant with a talent

 in design and photography.
 Australia

 British Columbia in 2004 where Marcus

-Vineyards and, a year later, for Therapy Vineyards.
+became the winemaker first for and, a year later, for Therapy Vineyards.
 Since

 late 2008, he has been the buyer for Hemispheres Wine Guild, a Canadian club